ozfortress/ozfortress_docs/docs/faq/demo_requests.md

 - Further instances: Two (2) Year ban

 ## Further questions, concerns or issues?
 Open a General Support ticket in our discord.
-If you feel you are being unfairly targeted by an administrator, please feel free to contact the General Head Administrator directly!
+If you feel you are being unfairly targeted by an administrator, please feel free to contact the League Director directly!